richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 > A programmer of a specific role who has acheived a 10x utilization of their time compared to their peers of a similar role via the acquisition long-term deep personal alignment with their work and effective knowledge building of their role's field.

-With this definition we can identify the exception members of our organization.
-These marveled people that enduringly accomplish great work can be seen for the less mythological and realistically heroic individuals they are.
-Their skills can inspire us with fuel to acheive our own greatness, and not live as a mystery lacking comparison or reflection.
+With this definition we can identify the exceptional members of our organization.
+These marveled people that enduringly accomplish great work can be taken down from a pedestal of mythological and seen as realistically heroic peer they are.
+Their skills can inspire us with fuel to acheive our own greatness, and not live as a mystery lacking useful comparison or reflection.